 Must win lottery… (Photo credit: thievingjoker)

 Of those online lottery sites, Lottobroker and Wintrillions are the only ones offering PayPal as a way of paying for your tickets.
 I haven’t used Wintrillions yet, but I will soon and I will be sure to let you know when I do.
 As for Lottobroker, I wrote a post, complete with a video on how I purchased a ticket using PayPal which you can read about here.
+Edit: Those sites no longer support the use of PayPal.

 When buying lottery tickets remember to gamble responsibly and all the best of luck.